-- •Animation: if the selected stereo mode is quad buffers, then the left and right eye frames are stored together in a double widthframe in the animation file which can be viewed with special viewers.
+- Animation: if the selected stereo mode is quad buffers, then the left and right eye frames are stored together in a double width frame in the animation file which can be viewed with special viewers.
 Only avi files are supported.
-In the anaglyph mode, the animation is saved as it is viewed on the graphical window. - •Colour of Layers and Contour Fill: if the selected stereo mode is anaglyphs some colour artefacts will occur: red tones are only viewed from one eye and blue tones from the other one.
-Specific Contour fill colours scales has been added for anaglyphs stereo mode, the user may check Options --> Contour Fill --> Colour scale --> 3D anaglyph.
-It is also recommended, in this mode, to avoid pure reds, blue and greens as colours for layers or sets.
+In the anaglyph mode, the animation is saved as it is viewed on the graphical window. - Color of Layers and Contour Fill: if the selected stereo mode is anaglyphs some color artefacts will occur: red tones are only viewed from one eye and blue tones from the other one.
+Specific Contour fill colors scales has been added for anaglyphs stereo mode, the user may check Options --> Contour Fill --> Color scale --> 3D anaglyph.
+It is also recommended, in this mode, to avoid pure reds, blue and greens as colors for layers or sets.